-Development Environment vs Testing Environment
+Development Environment vs. Testing Environment

-This local environment is much smaller than what it takes to run an entire application in real-life implementation.
+This local environment is much smaller than what it takes to run an entire application in real-life eCommerce and marketplace implementation.
 It also features developer-specific tools that may at times hinder rigorous QA validation.
-And most importantly, the development environment is constantly changing – with new functionality being added all the time – which makes it difficult for QA engineers to run time-consuming tests, e.g. regression or integration tests, without disrupting the development process.
+And most importantly, the development environment is constantly changing – with new functionality being added all the time – which makes it difficult for QA engineers to run time-consuming tests, e.g., regression or integration tests, without disrupting the development process.

 A testing environment is where QA engineers can use a variety of testing tools to run all their different tests over the application code taken from the development environment.
-While developers check their code for simple bugs before passing it for quality assurance, QA engineers execute more complex and time-consuming types of tests to check the compatibility of the new and old code, the correct integration of different modules, the system’s performance, etc. Running such tests on the development environment would lead to a huge waste of the developers’ time.
+While developers check their code for simple bugs before passing it for quality assurance, QA engineers execute more complex and time-consuming tests to check the compatibility of the new and old code, the correct integration of different modules, the system’s performance, etc. Running such tests on the development environment would lead to a huge waste of the developers’ time.

-Testing Environment vs Staging Environment
+Testing vs. Staging Environment

 A staging environment is an identical replica of the customer’s production environment, which also typically contains real production data that’s been sanitized for safety purposes.
 It is hosted in the same way as the production servers and involves an identical setup and update operations.
-Therefore, testing on a staging environment offers the most reliable way to check code quality and ensure the production servers are successful.
+Therefore, testing in a staging environment offers the most reliable way to check code quality and ensure the production servers are successful.

 That’s why it is a common best practice to have the application code fully tested on the staging environment before moving it to production.
 It is considered a must for enterprise applications.